citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorsAndResourcePoolsResponseModel.md

 HasResourcePools returns a boolean if a field has been set.

+### SetResourcePoolsNil

+`func (o *HypervisorsAndResourcePoolsResponseModel) SetResourcePoolsNil(b bool)`

+ SetResourcePoolsNil sets the value for ResourcePools to be an explicit nil

+### UnsetResourcePools
+`func (o *HypervisorsAndResourcePoolsResponseModel) UnsetResourcePools()`

+UnsetResourcePools ensures that no value is present for ResourcePools, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)